kuma35/thinking-forth-translate/chapter3.rst

 lexicon, on the other hand, provides all usable functions by name for you to invoke directly.

 Second, the object is usually designed to stand alone.
-It can’t take advantage of tools provided by supporting components.
+It can\’t take advantage of tools provided by supporting components.
 As a result, it tends to duplicate code inside itself that will appear elsewhere in the application.
 Some objects are even required to parse text in order to